-Recording Cultural Genocide and Killing Sites in Jewish Cemeteries is a two-year research project, funded by the International Holocaust Remembrance Alliance.
+Recording Cultural Genocide and Killing Sites in Jewish Cemeteries is a three-year research project, funded by the International Holocaust Remembrance Alliance.

 This project will raise awareness of the causes and consequences of cultural genocide and mass killings (using Jewish cemeteries desecrated by the Nazis as a pilot case study), directly tackling racism, xenophobia and hostility in the present.